t8ortot/sheets-discogs-tracker/README.md

 note that reload date prevents loading more than once

 ## Run button in the spreadsheet
-Add steps for adding a run button in spreadsheet
+Add steps for adding a run button in the spreadsheet

 ## Customizing Structure
 Add steps to customize sheet structure in code. note warnings about changes to structure could cause messes that they would have to clean up.